 {% archiveDetail archiveContent with name="Content" render=false %}{{archiveContent}}

-Or, if you are accessing directlyarchive.Contentsuch variables to retrieve content (the current document's properties can usually be accessed directly on the document detail page), the same can beContentadded after the fieldrender=falseParameters:
+Or if you are accessing directlyarchive.Contentsuch variables to retrieve content (you can usually directly access the properties of the current document on the document detail page), and you can alsoContentfield.render=falseparameters:

 {# 同样显示Markdown原文,适用于直接访问文档对象的Content属性 #}